-The size of a circuit, C, denoted by size(C), is the number of nodes in the graph.
+The size of an algebraic circuit with summation and production gates is the number of nodes in the graph.

 An algebraic circuit with summation, production gates is said to be monotone, if all the constants appearing in it are non-negative.